rushiagr/npf/content/blog/everything-you-need-to-know-about-tmux-copy-pasting-ubuntu.md

 Copying from a Tmux session is something every Tmux user struggled with once.
 I'm listing out all the stuff I learnt in this blog.

-I tested everything on Ubuntu 14.04 Trusty Tahr, which runs Tmux version 1.8.
+I tested everything on Ubuntu 14.04 Trusty Tahr, which runs Tmux version 1.8 (I have a few commands included for Tmux version 2+ also)
 To check your Tmux version, run `tmux -V`.
 If you have a Mac, see [here](http://www.rushiagr.com/blog/2016/06/16/everything-you-need-to-know-about-tmux-copy-pasting/).